antinomyhq/awesome-forge-agents/README.md

 ### Modifying Existing Agents

 1. Update the configuration file
-2. Increment the version number
-3. Update documentation if needed
+2. Update documentation if needed
-4. Test the configuration
+3. Test the configuration with the Forge platform
-5. Submit a pull request
+4. Submit a pull request

 ## License